 The Applicant is a natural person (or group of natural persons) with an innovative business idea.
-If selected, the applicant will be requested to register the legal business unit prior to contract signing;
+In case of unregistered individuals participating in the competition, the business entity must be registered after the business idea evaluation process is completed, before the business plan is submitted to the grants portal;

-- 2. Applicant has been incorporated for no longer than two (2) years by the date when call for proposals has been launched; - 3.
-The Applicant is a business entity, whose turnover did not exceed GEL 500,000 during the last 12 months before the publication date of the call (If a call has been published in the middle of the month e.g. 13th of August, July of the same year will be the 12th month of the above-mentioned period); - 4.
-The majority of Applicant's ownership shall not belong to a parent company; - 5.
-The Applicant, as a business entity, is not a beneficiary of any of the previous rounds of the Startup Matching Grants Program (including World Bank-funded program Startup Matching Grants);
+- 2. The Applicant is a business entity, whose turnover did not exceed GEL 500,000 during the last 12 months before the publication date of the call (If a call has been published in the middle of the month e.g. 15th of February 2023, February of 2022 year will be the 12th month of the above-mentioned period); - 3.
+If 30% or more of the shares of the company are owned by another entrepreneurial entity/entities (hereinafter the parent enterprise/parent enterprises), the turnover of the specified parent enterprise/enterprise during the last 12 months prior to the announcement of the grant call should not exceed GEL 500,000.
+This requirement applies to all parent companies that own 30% or more of the shares of the applicant's parent company; - 4.
+The Applicant, as a business entity, is not a beneficiary of any of the previous rounds of the Startup Matching Grants Program (including World Bank-funded program Startup Matching Grants); - 5.
+At the moment of submitting the grant application and during the grant call, the applicants should not be registered in the debtors' register of the National Bureau of Enforcement (in the case of a legal entity, the above mentioned requirement also applies to its shareholders), must not have tax debts in accordance with the legislation of Georgia, and must not be subject to insolvency proceedings, nor should be in the process of liquidation and reorganization.